yds12/ulp/readme.md

 Many examples of simple **ulp** programs can be found at the [`test/cases`](test/cases) directory.

-## Building and Using the compiler
+## Building and Using the Compiler

 To build the compiler, use `make`: